MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 -   All AD FS servers within a farm must be deployed in the same domain.

--   AD FS farm first node installation depend on having the PDC available.
+-   AD FS farm first node installation depends on having the PDC available.

 **Multi Forest Requirements**